Is Gymworks Occupational Therapy right for my child?

 Does my child need a doctor’s referral to enrol in your occupational therapy programme?

-You don’t need a doctor’s referral to use our services, unless your child is eligible for the Medicare Extended Care Plan.
+You don’t need a doctor’s referral to use our services, unless your child is eligible for the Medicare Enhanced Primary Care Programme.
 Our occupational therapy programme qualifies for five sessions under this scheme, with a referral from a GP.

 Do you offer one-on-one sessions?

+Mostly we offer individually-focused small group sessions (four children to two therapists).
 We don’t usually see children on a one-on-one basis since the child’s performance as part of a wider environment is a core aspect of our approach.
-Instead, we offer individually-focussed group-based sessions.
+However, where required we can offer one-on-one sessions with the goal of the child moving into a small group.

-Are your occupational therapy services covered by private health insurance?
+Are your occupational therapy services covered by NDIS or private health insurance/rebates?

 Does my child need to attend each week?